Now get the smallest salary (the first in the list) and take the corresponding

 where x.name ="Doe"

-This statement defines Does
+This statement defines Does as a

 query returning a bag containing all the students whose name is Doe.